 On event days, trains will be moved into the stow road before the event and will move out once the event is over.

-Perth Stadium is scheduled to open in time for the start of the 2018 AFL season.
+Perth Stadium is scheduled to open in early 2018.